 Be honest with yourself here.

-Have I used this app in the last 2 months?
+Have I used this app in the past two months?

-I found hundreds of old WhatsApp voice notes taking space.
+I discovered hundreds of outdated voice notes from WhatsApp occupying space.

 4. Use Storage Manager Tools